 Against All Odds was a romantic thriller starring Jeff Bridges, Rachel Ward and James Woods.
 Director Taylor Hackford contacted Collins about recording a song for it, so Collins revisited a song he had written years before but had left off his first two solo albums.
 Its original title was “How Could You Just Sit There,” and like a lot of his earliest solo songs, he had written it about his crumbling first marriage.
 He retooled it, retitled it “Against All Odds (Take a Look at Me Now)” and it took the record charts by storm.
 It hit number one in Canada on May 14, 1984, with a little help from my sister who brought home the 45.

 As a 12-year-old weaned on softer music, I remember thinking it was a very pretty song, but I was struck by the rock edge Collins brought to his vocals on his last pass through the chorus.
 That was too much for my mother, but I found it interesting.
 I would soon have much more of Phil’s material to explore, as that song vaulted him to superstar status.
-The next year got off to a great start for him when his duet with Philip Bailey entitled “Easy Lover” hit number one in Canada with followed the release of his megahit third solo album No Jacket Required, containing “Sussudio,” “One More Night,” “Don’t Lost My Number” and “Take Me Home.”
+The next year got off to a great start for him when his duet with Philip Bailey entitled “Easy Lover” hit number one in Canada, followed by the release of his megahit third solo album No Jacket Required, containing “Sussudio,” “One More Night,” “Don’t Lost My Number” and “Take Me Home.”
 In the midst of that he topped the charts again with another duet, this time with Marilyn Martin, called “Separate Lives” from the movie White Nights.
 By this point Collins was one of the biggest musical stars in the world.
 I certainly was enjoying his work.

 Now you may still find it strange that I still showed no awareness of Genesis’ existence in 1985.
 I don’t know how to explain it.
 After all, their 1983 self-titled album was a big hit, and more than a few of my classmates enjoyed singing “It’s no fun being an illegal alien…” around the schoolyard.
 I honestly made no connection between that song and Collins, and that was also true when the band Mike + The Mechanics first showed up in late 1985.
 I remember my sister’s best friend was quite fond of their song “Silent Running.”